EVERY AUGUST…

 Wi-Fi & Electricity

 While at Birchwood Wilderness Camp, there is Wi-Fi and electricity in the dining hall only.
 You can make calls/text via Wi-Fi if your phone has that capability.
 You can charge your phone in the dining hall.
-There is also a landline phone to use onsite and we provide you with the number for your family to use.
+There is also a landline phone for emergency use.

 Is there running water?